Blending Materials and Ideas

 Turning a post or column, researching vintage techniques and recreating historically accurate reproductions, or designing and making new elements, bring me the pleasures of technical challenge, intellectual stimulation, and satisfying craftwork.

 To master any craft, a firm understanding of its basis must be gained.
 With this foundation, anyone, from beginner to expert, can grow because they can analyze as they progress, advancing knowledge and ability together.
 I like to teach.
-Sharing knowledge and skill is a pleasurable responsibility that I consider a duty as a craftsperson.
+Sharing knowledge and skill is a pleasurable responsibility that I also consider to be a craftsperson's duty.